Those of you who love local beer already know the score — it’s three.

 Clearly, Asheville gets out the vote.
 Well, unless it’s an off-season election year (anyone remember the municipal 2009 primary?
 There were 7,152 votes cast in that one).

-The key to victory seems to be the tightly woven beer and “buy local” community.
+The key to victory seems to be the tightly woven beer and “buy local” communities.

 “The social media connections are strong here,” says Oscar Wong, president and founder of Highland Brewing Company.
 “And those of us in the business pay attention to what’s going on in the beer community.”